leo0807/Dairy-Log/Daily-Log.md

   1. Fix Qrcode with dynamic url
   2. Complete all css (maybe need to more work on the mobile part)
   3. Fix the `Uncaught ReferenceError: process is not defined` error

+- 02-12
+  1. Try to test it on real proj